dwhiffing/fury/content/nato/us/air/ecm/body.md

 [**EF-111
 Raven**](http://www.military-today.com/aircraft/ef111_raven.htm)

-The universal nickname for this aircraft was the ‘Spark Vark’ because it was the electronic warfare version of the F-111 Aardvark.
+The universal nickname for this aircraft is the ‘Spark Vark’ because it was the electronic warfare version of the F-111 Aardvark.
 From the mid ’80s onward these aircraft were designed to accompany strike packages and jam or confuse enemy radars and electronic systems.
 Equipped with